 What is a student loan?

 A loan is borrowed money that must be repaid with interest.
 Student loans are financial aid that you and, in some cases, your parents borrow and repay with interest.
 Some student loans require that you demonstrate financial need, which is determined by subtracting your Expected Family Contribution (EFC) from your estimated cost of attendance at UNT Dallas, while other student loans do not require you to have financial need.
-There are three major categories of student loans: federal loans, state loans, and private loans.
+There are two major categories of student loans: federal loans and private loans.

 Loans can be used by the student to supplement educational expenses that were not covered by grants, or to assist students that were not eligible for grants.
 When a student is awarded a loan they are not required to accept it.
 Students also have an option of reducing the loans that they were offered.
 In order to be eligible for loans, the student must be enrolled at least half-time.
 Students will need to contact the financial aid office and lender if they graduate, withdraw, or drop below half-time.
 A six month grace period begins once the student falls into any of these categories before the first payment is required.
 Below is information to assist students in the decision making process.